 Speaking in small groups or pairs

-- After doing a whole class activity with the tongue twister above you could have students work in pairs to take turns repeating the tongue twister as fast as possible without mistakes.
+- After doing a whole class activity with the tongue twister above you could have learners work in pairs to take turns repeating the tongue twister as fast as possible without mistakes.
 This isn’t easy of course and you could demonstrate this to the class by trying to say it quickly and correctly yourself.
-Get the students to count how many consecutive error free versions you can say.
+Get the learners to count how many consecutive error-free versions you can say.

 - Ask children to sit back to back and imagine they are having a telephone conversation.
 They can practise telephone language or just simple exchanges based on your current class topic that aren’t connected to the telephone itself.
 Sitting back to back make this more fun, interesting and helps children really concentrate on listening to their partner.

 - Children can play a board game in small groups.
 Before they start you can practise game language such as ‘It’s my turn’ and ‘Throw the dice’ as a whole class.
-If you want to practice specific language points you can write questions on the snakes and ladders board.
+If you want to practice specific language points you can write questions the squares on the board.
 When a player lands on a square with a question they have to answer the question.
 You can print a snakes and ladders board game or a board game template on LearnEnglish Kids here:

 - Learners can act out a simple play in small groups.
 Use masks or puppets to make this more fun.
-You’ll find finger puppets and masks in the craft downloads section on LearnEnglish Kids: http://learnenglishkids.britishcouncil.org/en/craft-downloads
+You’ll find finger puppets, masks and a Goldilocks play in the crafts section on LearnEnglish Kids:

 Setting up speaking activities

 Make sure that children know what they have to do.
 Demonstrate the activity either yourself or with a volunteer.
-Ask the students what they have to do and maybe let them answer in their mother tongue to check understanding.
+Ask the learners what they have to do and maybe let them answer in their mother tongue to check understanding.
 Appoint an ‘English monitor’ in each group to remind the others to speak English.
-If you put students into pairs of student A and student B make sure everyone knows whether they are A or B by asking for a show of hands.
+If you put learners into pairs of A and B, make sure everyone knows whether they are A or B by asking for a show of hands.
 Set a time limit and have a signal for finishing such as raising your hand and saying ‘stop’.
 You could also have an activity ready for early finishers such as a worksheet to complete or a selection of picture books to look at.

-Praise your students when they try to use English and keep reminding them to use English whenever possible in class.
+Praise your learners when they try to use English and keep reminding them to use English whenever possible in class.

 When you have used some of these ideas, why not come back to this page and leave a comment below to tell us how your class went.
 Let us know if you have any additional ideas!